mousepawmedia/devdocs/network/source/network/phabricator.rst

 A collection of changes for review is called a **Revision** - a single update to a Revision is called a **Diff**.

-..
-NOTE:: You'll often hear us referring to Revisions as "Diffs" in
+..  note:: You'll often hear us referring to Revisions as "Diffs" in
     conversation, such as "Did you Diff the code?", "What's the Diff?" or "Did we land that Diff?"
 On occasion, we may also call a Revision a "Differential," referring to the app.
 Just remember - colloquially,